saduofc/SHADOW-MD/README.md

 ### <br>   ❖ DEPLOY_HEROKU ❖

-`✠ IF YOU WANT TO DEPLOY NIMA MD V1 BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`
+`✠ IF YOU WANT TO DEPLOY SHADOW MD V1 BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`

 ------------